Mission statement of the European Platform for Democratic Elections

 European Platform for Democratic Elections (EPDE) led a mission of short-term observers for the presidential election in Ukraine.
 Initially, 823 observers were supposed to be deployed across all Ukrainian regions.

 However, the Ukrainian Central Election Committee (CEC) initially (May 19) denied accreditation to the mission.
 On May 23, a court decision was reached to allow accreditation, but due to this delay, EPDE had to reduce the number of observers.
-As a result, 200 short-term observers were deployed in 9 regions of Ukraine: Kiev, Kiev district, Dnipropetrovsk, Zhytomyr, Lviv, Odessa, Poltava, Chernihiv, Kharkiv region, as well as northern Luhansk.
+As a result, 200 short-term observers were deployed in 9 regions of Ukraine: Kiev, Kiev district, Dnipropetrovsk, Zhytomyr, Lwiw, Odessa, Poltava, Chernihiv, Charkiw region, as well as northern Luhansk.
 EPDE observers also conducted observation at the Ukrainian Embassy in Russia and the Ukrainian Embassy in Finland.

 Observation was carried out in groups of 2 mobile EPDE observers that visited 1,160 polling stations during Election Day.
 Most monitoring crews included representatives of the Ukrainian civil network OPORA to ensure the group’s effectiveness and awareness of the local context in each location.